 In addition to her closely watched and widely reported-on annual trends forecast, Marian has written for The Holmes Report, Adweek, PRWeek, PR News and Marketing Week (U.K.).
 She currently blogs at Forbes.com’s CMO Network, the Huffington Post, CNBC.com, havaspr.com and havassocial.com, and Stamford magazine.
 Marian is also the author or co-author of 15 books, including Next Now and The Future of Men.

 In 2012, she was one of a handful of PR jurors for the CLIO Awards and also part of the international PR jury at the Cannes Lions International Festival of Creativity.
-In addition, she served as one of the final judges to select candidates for Venture for America, a program for future entrepreneurs modeled after Teach for America.
+In addition, she served as one of the final judges to select candidates for Venture for America, a program for future entrepreneurs modeled after Teach for America, and she now sits on that organization’s board of directors.